utlib/UTARMS-style-guide/docs/2-initial-questions/consultation.md

 * If a community or individual declines working with UTARMS, consider whether the reason impacts the context or understanding of the records (for example, if refusal is based on a position of protest) and should be noted in the description with permission.
 Consider whether refusal affects the necessary knowledge required to ethically make the material available to researchers.

-### Notes
+### Endnotes

-[^3]: For an example of a framework for meaningful consultation, see the 4Rs Youth Movement’s Framework for Cross-Cultural Dialogue, https://4rsyouth.ca/our-framework/
+[^3]: For an example of a framework for meaningful consultation, see the 4Rs Youth Movement’s Framework for Cross-Cultural Dialogue, [https://4rsyouth.ca/our-framework/](https://4rsyouth.ca/our-framework/)